abTEM/abTEM/docs/source/install.rst

 GPU calculations (CUDA only)
 ****************************
-GPU calculations with abTEM require CUDA Toolkit 10 and CuPy.
+GPU calculations with abTEM require CUDA Toolkit and CuPy.

-`Download <https://developer.nvidia.com/cuda-10.2-download-archive>`_ and install CUDA toolkit 10 from NVIDIA's website (CUDA toolkit 11 is not supported).
+`Download <https://developer.nvidia.com/cuda-10.2-download-archive>`_ and install CUDA toolkit 11 from NVIDIA's website.
 On Windows, you may be prompted to install Visual Studio for some features, but this is *not* required to use abTEM.

 Install CuPy from pip::

-    pip install cupy-cuda102
+    pip install cupy-cuda*

-See `CuPy's installation guide <https://docs.cupy.dev/en/stable/install.html>`_ for more details.
+where * should be substituted for the CUDA Toolkit version.
+See `CuPy's installation guide <https://docs.cupy.dev/en/stable/install.html>`_ for details.

 DFT potentials with GPAW
 ************************